• Recipes

 Storing

-Store leftovers in an airtight container in the fridge.
-We find it keeps well for about 4 days.
-Simply reheat in the microwave when ready to enjoy.
+Store leftovers in an airtight container in the refrigerator.
+I find it keeps well for about 4 days.
+Simply reheat in the microwave or over medium-low heat on the stovetop when ready to enjoy.
+(This gravy tends thickens as it sits.
+So if preparing in advance, stir in a splash of vegetable broth when reheating if desired.)

 How to Make Mashed Potatoes

-• Cook: Peel, dice, and steam potatoes for about 10 minutes or until soft.
-(You can also boil them for 10 minutes if you'd prefer.)
+• Cook: Peel, dice, and steam potatoes for about 10 minutes or until very soft.
+(You can also boil them for 10-12 minutes if you'd prefer.)

 • Mash: Then immediately transfer potatoes to a bowl.
 Add a splash of vegetable broth (or plain, unsweetened milk).
 Mash to desired consistency.